pedro-pn/libft_complete/README.md

 #include "libft.h"
 ```

 To compile libft complete with your project, use the flag `-L. -lft`.
-The header file `libft.h` is located in `include/` and must be given to compiler with the flag -I. Example:
+The header file `libft.h` is located in `include/` and must be given to compiler with the flag `-I`.
+Example:

 	$> gcc myproject.c -I include/ -L. -lft